 - What is JFF’s selection criteria?

-- Is it possible to share important information/updates with the jury after the submission deadline?
+- Is it possible to share important information/updates with the jury after the submission’s deadline?

 Yes.
-In case there are essential developments related to the project such as receiving financial support or signing a co-production agreement or joining a development program, etc.
+In case there are essential developments related to the project such as receiving financial support or signing a co-production agreement, etc.

-- Could applicants ask for the jury notes after announcing the results?
+- Can applicants ask for the jury’s notes after announcing the results?

-Applicants may require justification to the jury’s decision within five working days after receiving the JFF official response.
+Applicants may require the jury’s notes within five working days after receiving the JFF’s official response.

 - Is industry experience required for applicants?

-- Industry experience is required from the director and producer, when applying for the production and post-production phases of feature-length films (narrative or documentary).
+- Industry experience is required from the producer and director, when applying for the production and post-production phases of feature-length films (narrative or documentary).

 - Industry experience is not required when applying for the production phase of short films.

-- Should the language of the film be Arabic?
+- Should the language of the film be in Arabic?

 - Should the shooting/production location be in Jordan?